syncfusion/ej2-angular-docs/src/notifications/toast/config.md

 ## Progress bar

 In default [`showProgressBar`](../../api/toast#showprogressbar) is not enabled.
-If we enabled it can visually indicate how long time to get toast expires.
+If we enabled it can visually indicate when will the toast gets expired.
 Based on the `timeOut` property Progress bar will appear.

+### Progress bar direction

+By default, the [progressDirection](../../api/toast/#progressDirection) is set to "Rtl" and it will appear from right to left direction.
+You can change the progressDirection to "Ltr" to make it appear from left to right direction.

 ## Newest on top